Men’s crochet hat pattern

 - Scissors — to cut yarn when finishing

-- Stitch markers — optional, helpful for tracking rounds
+- Stitch markers — optional, but helpful for tracking rounds

 Finished size